Stefani4580/hair-of-the-dog/README.md

-# MOD2 Project Proposal - Hair of the Dog
+# MOD2 Project - Hair of the Dog
 ## by Stefani Baker

 # Problem Statement